kdeldycke/click-extra/readme.md

 The configuration loader source values according the following precedence:
 `CLI parameters > Configuration file > Environment variables > Defaults`.

+The structure of the configuration file is automaticcaly derived from the parameters of the CLI.
+There is no need to manually produce a configuration data structure to mirror the CLI.

 ### TOML configuration